Asymptotic theory of cepstral random fields: Model fitting methods

 These theoretical results can be used to refine models.
-Typically, one uses these types of asymptotic results under the null hypothesis that the model is correctly specified, so that $\widetilde{\theta}$ is the true parameter and $V = 2 < \nabla \log F_{\theta} \nabla^{\prime} \log F_{\theta} >$, which equals twice $H$.
-See \citet{mcelroy2009local} and \citet{mcelroy2010selection} for more exposition on model misspecification in the frequency domain.
+Typically, one uses these types of asymptotic results under the null hypothesis that the model is correctly specified, so that $\widetilde{\theta}$ is the true parameter and $V = 2 \langle\nabla\log F_{\theta} \nabla^{\prime} \log F_{\theta} \rangle$, which equals twice $H$.
+See McElroy and Holan \cite{mcelroy2009local} and McElroy and Findley \cite{mcelroy2010selection} for more exposition on model misspecification in the frequency domain.
 Thus, the asymptotic variance is twice the inverse Hessian, or the inverse of $H/2$.
-Note that the Fisher information matrix is the Hessian of the asymptotic form of the Whittle likelihood, and hence is equal to one half of the Hessian of KL, i.e., $H/2$.
+Note that the Fisher information matrix is the Hessian of the asymptotic form of the Whittle likelihood, and hence is equal to one half of the Hessian of KL, that is, $H/2$.
 Therefore when the model is correctly specified, parameter estimation is efficient.

 Furthermore, the Fisher information matrix has a particularly elegant form in the case of a cepstral model.
-The gradient of the log spectrum is in this case just the various $Z_1^j$ or $Z_2^k$, so that as in the time series case the Hessian equals twice the identity matrix (because of mirror reflectional symmetry in $\Theta$, there is a doubling that occurs), except for the case of the entry corresponding to $\Theta_{0,0}$ -- in this case the derivative of the log spectrum with respect to $\Theta_{0,0}$ equals one.
+The gradient of the log spectrum is in this case just the various $Z_1^{j_1}$ or $Z_2^{j_2}$, so that as in the time series case the Hessian equals twice the identity matrix (because of mirror reflectional symmetry in $\Theta$, there is a doubling that occurs), except for the case of the entry corresponding to $\Theta_{0,0}$---in this case the derivative of the log spectrum with respect to $\Theta_{0,0}$ equals one.
 Thus the Fisher information matrix for all the parameters except $\Theta_{0,0}$ is equal to the identity matrix, and hence the asymptotic variance of any cepstral coefficient estimate is $N^{-2}$ (or $2 N^{-2}$ in the case of $\Theta_{0,0}$).
-The lack of cross-correlation in the parameter estimates asymptotically indicates there is no redundancy in the information they convey, which is a type of ``maximal efficiency" in the cepstral model.
+The lack of cross-correlation in the parameter estimates asymptotically indicates there is no redundancy in the information they convey, which is a type of ``maximal efficiency'' in the cepstral model.